 However, that’s not to say you can’t post during these times (10 pm to 4 am).
 Due to the time zone differences, some of you might find yourselves posting during your evenings (or even post-midnight).
 This way your tweet will show up to your followers’ in their morning hours considering they’re in another time zone.

-How many tweets should you tweet daily?
+How many times should you tweet daily?

 There’s a general agreement that the ideal tweeting frequency ranges between 3 to 30 tweets daily.